35percent/11tystarter/src/redefining-social-rent.md

 ### Heygate estate (12/AP/1092) - 2,924 unit scheme at Elephant & Castle.
 ![Elephant Park](https://35percent.org/img/elephantpark.jpg)
-*The scheme required 100 social rented homes but the audit confirms that only 72 have been provided*
+*The Heygate redevelopment scandalously required just 100 social rented homes but the audit confirms that only 72 have been provided*

 ### Aylesbury estate redevelopment phase 1 (14/AP/3717)